gtieng/twitter_analytics/README.md

 ```
 ![](https://github.com/gtieng/twitter_analytics/blob/master/readme_images/wordcloud_plot.png)

-> Recommendations for content are to direct more conversations to get the attention of @brandwatch, which gave a big boost to impressions upon its interaction with the user's content.
+> *Recommendations for content are to direct more conversations to get the attention of @brandwatch, which gave a big boost to impressions upon its interaction with the user's content.*

 ## Authors
+**Gerard Tieng**
-**Gerard Tieng** - Data Analyst and Social Media Marketer
+*Data Analyst and Social Media Marketer*

 [http://www.twitter.com/gerardtieng](http://www.linkedin.com/in/gerardtieng) \
 [http://www.linkedin.com/in/gerardtieng](http://www.linkedin.com/in/gerardtieng)